CT scan: Cancer

 The radiation used in CT scans can damage body cells, including DNA molecules, which can lead to radiation-induced cancer.
 The radiation doses received from CT scans is variable.
-Compared to the lowest dose x-ray techniques, CT scans can have 100 to 1,000 times higher dose than conventional X-rays.
-However, a lumbar spine x-ray has a similar dose as a head CT.
-Articles in the media often exaggerate the relative dose of CT by comparing the lowest-dose x-ray techniques (chest x-ray) with the highest-dose CT techniques.
+Compared to the lowest dose X-ray techniques, CT scans can have 100 to 1,000 times higher dose than conventional X-rays.
+However, a lumbar spine X-ray has a similar dose as a head CT.
+Articles in the media often exaggerate the relative dose of CT by comparing the lowest-dose X-ray techniques (chest X-ray) with the highest-dose CT techniques.
 In general, a routine abdominal CT has a radiation dose similar to three years of average background radiation.

-Recent studies on 2.5 million patients and 3.2 million patients have drawn attention to high cumulative doses of more than 100 mSv to patients undergoing recurrent CT scans within a short time span of 1 to 5 years.
+Large scale population-based studies have consistently demonstrated that low dose radiation from CT scans has impacts on cancer incidence in a variety of cancers.
+For example, in a large population-based Australian cohort it was found that up to 3.7% of brain cancers were caused by CT scan radiation.
+Some experts project that in the future, between three and five percent of all cancers would result from medical imaging.
+An Australian study of 10.9 million people reported that the increased incidence of cancer after CT scan exposure in this cohort was mostly due to irradiation.
+In this group, one in every 1,800 CT scans was followed by an excess cancer.
+If the lifetime risk of developing cancer is 40% then the absolute risk rises to 40.05% after a CT.
+The risks of CT scan radiation are especially important in patients undergoing recurrent CT scans within a short time span of one to five years.

 Some experts note that CT scans are known to be "overused," and "there is distressingly little evidence of better health outcomes associated with the current high rate of scans."
 On the other hand, a recent paper analyzing the data of patients who received high cumulative doses showed a high degree of appropriate use.
 This creates an important issue of cancer risk to these patients.
 Moreover, a highly significant finding that was previously unreported is that some patients received >100 mSv dose from CT scans in a single day, which counteracts existing criticisms some investigators may have on the effects of protracted versus acute exposure.